Low-To-No-Cost

 for a rapidly warming world

-SolarSnow is a Canadian company developing cooling systems that operate cost-free for the five billion people facing both rising temperatures and increasing energy prices.
+SolarSnow is a Canadian company developing cooling systems that operate cost-free, for the five billion people currently facing both rising temperatures and rising energy prices.

-Using proven technologies, some centuries old, SolarSnow has been designing maintenance-free, environmentally-friendly systems that use the sun's heat to make cold The only moving part is the fan (no pump or compressor), so they can operate cost-free or, with large commercial systems, mostly cost-free
+Based on new thinking about older proven technologies, SolarSnow has been designing maintenance-free, environmentally-friendly systems that use the sun's heat rather than electricity to make cold.
+Not using energy-consuming pumps or compressors is what allow the systems to operate cost-free or, with large commercial units, mostly cost-free.

 Cooling has become the largest operational expense for homes and buildings in much of the world.
 Beyond energy savings, SolarSnow systems do not expel heat into the streets as conventional air conditioners do.
-They operate independently, but can also be integrated to add free cooling to conventional systems.
+Systems operate independently, but can also work in conjunction with conventional cooling systems, reducing their energy consumption.

-The current Thai-Canadian relationship represents a formidable opportunity:
+The current global relationships create a formidable opportunity:

 - Calgary, headquarters of SolarSnow, boasts some of the most sophisticated and efficient snow and ice-making systems in the world.

-is the world's hottest major city based on average daily highs, while the nation of Thailand is the 2nd largest exporter of AC equipment (China is 1st).
+Bangkok is good for R&D as the world's hottest major city based on average daily highs, while Thailand is the 2nd largest exporter of AC equipment.

 Research and development on anticipated future and emerging designs will be ongoing, with testing in Asia where the cooling challenge is greatest.